Skip to main content

 Use our free settlement calculator to estimate your case value in 60 seconds—no email required.

-Real-world examples: A 68-year-old who slipped on a wet floor at a Wichita grocery store and fractured her hip—requiring surgery and 4 months of physical therapy—settled for $95,000.
+Real-world examples demonstrate how premises liability claims translate into tangible settlements.
+A 68-year-old who slipped on a wet floor at a Wichita grocery store and fractured her hip—requiring surgery and 4 months of physical therapy—settled for $95,000.
 A construction worker who fell through inadequately marked flooring hazard at a Kansas City warehouse and suffered a displaced shoulder fracture settled for $180,000 after 14 months of negotiation.
 These cases illustrate how medical severity, lost wages, and clear negligence documentation move settlements into the moderate-to-severe range.
+With over 1 million slip and fall emergency room visits annually according to the National Floor Safety Institute, these incidents represent a significant public health concern.
+Under Colorado's Premises Liability Act (C.R.S. § 13-21-115), property owners bear responsibility for maintaining reasonably safe conditions.
+Falls rank as the leading cause of traumatic brain injuries according to the CDC, underscoring why documented injuries and proper medical treatment are critical to settlement value.

 Kansas Premises Liability Law — Traditional Visitor Categories

 Licensees are individuals who have permission to be on the property but receive no financial benefit to the owner—social guests in someone's home, a friend visiting a workplace, someone using a property for personal reasons.
-The duty to licensees is lower: property owners must warn licensees of non-obvious hazards they know about, but are not required to inspect for hazards or maintain the property to the same standard as for invitees.
+The duty to licensees is lower than to invitees under Colorado premises liability law, as defined in C.R.S. § 13-21-115.
+Property owners must warn licensees of non-obvious hazards they know about, but are not required to inspect for hazards or maintain the property to the same standard as for invitees.
+This distinction is significant given that over 1 million slip and fall emergency room visits occur annually, with falls representing the leading cause of traumatic brain injuries according to the CDC.
+Even with reduced duties, property owners remain liable if they fail to disclose known dangers that could cause serious injury to licensees on their premises.

-Trespassers have no permission to be on the property.
-Property owners owe trespassers the minimal duty—generally, not to willfully or recklessly injure them.
-No inspection duty, no warning duty, no repair duty.
+Trespassers have no permission to be on the property and occupy the lowest tier of protection under premises liability law.
+Property owners owe trespassers only the minimal duty—generally, not to willfully or recklessly injure them.
+This means no inspection duty, no warning duty, and no repair duty.
 A trespasser injured falling on unmarked property damage typically has little or no settlement claim, unless the injury resulted from a trap or deliberate harm.
+Under Colorado's Premises Liability Act (C.R.S. § 13-21-115), this distinction between visitor categories remains critical.
+Notably, slip and fall incidents generate over 1 million emergency room visits annually according to the National Floor Safety Institute, and falls represent the leading cause of traumatic brain injury nationwide.
+However, trespassers cannot leverage these statistics to strengthen claims against property owners who maintain only the baseline duty of non-willful harm.
+Understanding this legal framework is essential for anyone injured while on another's property.

 What Evidence Strengthens Your Slip and Fall Claim